 Human intuition is one of the most powerful tools in your arsenal, and it’s vital to hone it as a natural defense mechanism to combat against all types of threats, whether it’s fake news, a conspiracy theory, or a scam designed to bilk your company of its data, funds, or brand reputation.

 To stay on top of phishing and malware threats in 2020, be sure to check this blog.
 We’ll continue to share our teams’ findings, both what we see in the wild and what evades the email gateway.

 HOW COFENSE CAN HELP

-Easily consume phishing-specific threat intelligence to proactively defend your organisation against evolving threats with Cofense IntelligenceTM.
+Easily consume phishing-specific threat intelligence to proactively defend your organization against evolving threats with Cofense Intelligence.

 Thanks to our unique perspective, no one knows more about REAL phishing threats than Cofense.
-To understand current threats, read the 2019 Phishing Threat & Malware Review.
+To understand them better, read the 2019 Phishing Threat & Malware Review.

 All third-party trademarks referenced by Cofense whether in logo form, name form or product form, or otherwise, remain the property of their respective holders, and use of these trademarks in no way indicates any relationship between Cofense and the holders of the trademarks.
 Any observations contained in this blog regarding circumvention of end point protections are based on observations at a point in time based on a specific set of system configurations.
 Subsequent updates or different configurations may be effective at stopping these or similar threats.